allthingslinux/mod-handbook/README.md

 This works for immediate concerns that need to be addressed quickly.
 You can run tickets this way for cases that are easily resolvable or just to promptly pull someone aside.

+## 3.5 Addressing Unresponsive Members
+Sometimes, you will not get a response after some time.
+This could be a number of reasons, so it is best to assume good faith until the addressed party repeatedly fails to respond in a timely manner.

+Depending on severity, here are some methods you can use to remind a member to respond to your ticket.
+1. Send additional mentions in the ticket.
+2. Remind them in a channel they are currently active in.
+3. "Jail" them.

+"Jailing" a member will lock them out of all channels except for tickets.
+You must give a 12–24 hour heads up before jailing.
+This should be used as a last resort if softer methods do not work.

+You can jail a member in two ways:
+- `/jail`
+- `$jail @member`

+If neither of these commands work, you may add the `Jail` role manually.

+To unjail a member you can run:
+- `/unjail`
+- `$unjail @member`

+Again, if the commands fail, you can remove the `Jail` role yourself.

 # 4. Conclusion

 ### 4.1 Recap of Key Points